AndresLDF/ML-Zoomcamp-Capstone1-SkinCancerDetection/README.md

 ## Models Optimization
 In this section, all the models and variations done for optimization will be listed.
+To see each one on detail, you can open the notebooks for each model version in [here](https://github.com/AndresLDF/ML-Zoomcamp-Capstone1-SkinCancerDetection/tree/main/Models%20Notebooks)
 ### X1.x Models
 The following attempts were made with this model:
 * X1.1: